 - 1 cup shelled walnuts See Note 1

-- 1 tbsp olive oil See Notes 2 & 3
+- 1 tablespoon olive oil See Notes 2 & 3

-- 1 tsp sea salt flakes See Note 4
+- 1 teaspoon sea salt flakes See Note 4

 towel.
 Bundle the towel into a pouch and rub the walnuts vigorously to remove as much of the walnut skin as possible.